Kitware/ParaView/Documentation/dev/git/guidelines.md

 Guidelines
 ==========
-This document shows guidelines for code contributers, mainly focused on C++ code.
+This document shows guidelines for code contributors, mainly focused on C++ code.

 Licensing
 ---------